d5/tengo/docs/interoperability.md

 #### Script.SetBuiltinModules(modules map[string]*objects.ImmutableMap)

-SetBuiltinModules resets all [standard library](https://github.com/d5/tengo/blob/master/docs/stdlib.md) modules with modules provided in the input parameter.
-Compile will report a compile-time error if the code tries to import a module that hasn't been included.
-All standard library modules are included by default unless `SetBuiltinModules` is called.
+SetBuiltinModules adds builtin modules provided in the input parameter.
+This can be used to add [standard library](https://github.com/d5/tengo/blob/master/docs/stdlib.md) modules into the compiler and VM.
+Compiler will report a compile-time error if the code tries to import a module that hasn't been included.
+No standard library modules are included by default unless `SetBuiltinModules` is called.

 ```golang
 s := script.New([]byte(`math := import("math"); a := math.abs(-19.84)`))